 Dirty data—records with duplicate, outdated, incomplete, inaccurate, or non-compliant data—can sabotage even the most well-planned recruitment strategy, and render top applicant tracking systems (ATS) and database technology virtually useless.

 Even if you’re an employer and not in the recruitment business, accurate, well-organized candidate information is important to your hiring efforts.
 Here are five data management practices that will help you improve hiring efficiency and make the most of your recruitment technology investments.

 1. Prioritize Data Fields

-Companies still largely rely on manual data entry (including cutting and pasting from one application into another) to populate candidate information into their tracking systems.
-But this can leave your contact and company data fraught with errors and inconsistencies.
+Companies still largely rely on manual data entry (including cutting and pasting from one application to another) to populate candidate information into their tracking systems.
+But this can leave your data fraught with errors and inconsistencies.

 When an employee is in a rush to upload the candidate information so that they can fire off an email or add notes from an initial conversation, for instance, it’s not uncommon to have inaccurate information keyed in to save a few seconds.
 Just one errant digit in a phone number or email address can result in missed connections and mistaken perceptions about a candidate’s interest.